dpogorzelski/speedrun/README.md

 No hassles with setting up and maintaining a server with agents as speedrun has none.
 No runtime to install/maintain as it's a single self-contained binary.
 Speedrun leverages SSH as transport with tight cloud vendor integration to take the burden of mundane things like key generation and propagation/revocation away from the user.

-Server selection is made as intuitive as possible, currently based on [gcloud topic filters](https://cloud.google.com/sdk/gcloud/reference/topic/filters) but in the future will be replaced by a generic selection mechanism to provide a seamless experience across different cloud vendors.
+Server targeting (`--target`) is made as intuitive as possible, currently based on [gcloud topic filters](https://cloud.google.com/sdk/gcloud/reference/topic/filters) but in the future will be replaced by a generic selection mechanism to provide a seamless experience across different cloud vendors.

 Features: